Business routes of U.S. Route 287 in Texas: Grapeland

-Business U.S. Highway 287-V (BUS US 287-V) is a short loop business route located almost entirely inside the city limits of Grapeland.
+Business U.S. Highway 287-V (Bus.
+US 287-V) is located almost entirely within the city limits of Grapeland.
 The 3.019 mi highway is known as Main Street.
 The road passes directly through the center of Grapeland.
 The route was designated on January 20, 1977 as Texas State Highway Loop 531, but was changed to the current business route designation on September 26, 2003.